peregrine-cms/peregrine-toolbox-explore/README.md

         $ docker pull peregrinecms/peregrine-toolbox

 3. Create an empty folder somewhere on your computer and change your directory into it.
    This directory will be used to store the source code for Peregrine CMS.
-The Peregrine Toolbox will write to this folder.
-This directory functions as a shared file system between the Peregrine Toolbox container and your host operating system.
-This is what allows you to edit the project source code using your favorite IDE.

         $ mkdir peregrine
         $ cd peregrine